Enniscorthy: Transport

 Enniscorthy is well connected by 121 km of motorway directly to Dublin.
 The Enniscorthy Bypass project, which was officially opened on 18 July 2019, also includes a single carriageway that connects the N30 with the M11, significantly reducing journey times to Waterford.

 Enniscorthy railway station is on the Dublin–Rosslare line.
-The line terminates Dublin Connolly railway station in the northern direction, whilst in the southern direction it runs to Rosslare Europort, where it connects with the Stena Line ferry to Fishguard Harbour.
-For connecting trains to Swansea and Cardiff Central for London Paddington.
+The line terminates at Dublin Connolly in the northern direction, whilst in the southern direction it runs to Rosslare Europort, where it connects with the Stena Line ferry to Fishguard Harbour.
 There are also Irish Ferries connections from Rosslare Europort to Pembroke and Cherbourg.
 The station opened on 16 November 1863.

-There is a bus stop at Templeshannon with connections to Dublin and other cities.
+The town's major bus stop can be found in Templeshannon, with many routes serving it.
+Bus Éireann operates Expressway route 2, connecting the town with Dublin Airport, Dublin, Arklow, Gorey and Wexford.
+Bus Éireann also operate routes 132, 375 and 377, however these routes only run once/twice per week.
+Wexford Bus operates route 740, connecting the town with Dublin Airport, Dublin, Gorey and Wexford, as well as route 376, connecting the town with Bunclody and Carlow.
+Connections to other routes for destinations such as Waterford and Wicklow can be made in Wexford and Gorey.
+TFI Local Link Wexford operate routes 359, 368, 369, and 384 connecting the town with New Ross, Clonroche, Kiltealy, Bree, Wexford, Tullow and Bunclody.

 Sport

 The local Gaelic Athletic Association (GAA) clubs include the Shamrocks and the Rapparees/Starlights.
 These two town-based clubs compete in both hurling and Gaelic football.
 St. Patrick's Park is the name of the local GAA grounds.

-Shamrock rovers are the biggest football club in the town catering for schoolboys, schoolgirls, women’s and men’s football teams.

-The shamrocks are the biggest gaa club in the town
+There are 5 soccer clubs in the town: Ajax Athletic, Moyne Rangers, Shamrock Rovers, Enniscorthy Town and Enniscorthy United.

 Enniscorthy Rugby Club was founded in 1912 and competes in the All Ireland League (AIL).